mercyXp/FNB_App_Academy/Beginner/week_1/Section-1_Getting Started with HTML/Lession_2.md

 ---
 🎥 Video Guide
-Watch this video for a visual walkthrough of setting up your workspace:
+- Watch this video for a visual walkthrough of setting up your workspace:
-👉 [Setting Up Your Workspace – Video]`(https://vimeo.com/284896356/2668dfdfce?share=copy&mc_cid=c2c219346b&mc_eid=3a53c9cb15)`
+👉 [Setting Up Your Workspace]<a href="https://vimeo.com/284896356/2668dfdfce?share=copy&mc_cid=c2c219346b&mc_eid=3a53c9cb15" alt= "🔗 Click here to watch the video" </a>

 ## 🧰 Your Workspace Includes: